-27 For background information, see Repertoire, Supplement 2000-2003, chap.
-V, part I.B.2.
+27 For further background information, see Repertoire, Supplement 2000-2003, chap.
+V part I.B.2.

-29 The mandate of the Committee included, inter alia, designating individuals and entities subject to the sanctions measures adopted by the Council, comprising an arms embargo, an asset freeze, transport and customs controls and a travel ban, monitoring the implementation of the measures and deciding on requests for exemptions.
+29 The mandate of the Committee included, inter alia, designating individuals and entities subject to the sanctions measures adopted by the Security Council, which comprise an arms embargo, an asset freeze, transport and customs controls and a travel ban, monitoring implementation of the measures and deciding on requests for exemptions.